BekithembaMrwetyana/Digital-Portfolio/README.md

 - 🧭 **Career Counselling**: I explored my personal values and career goals, leading to the development of a clear and motivating career roadmap.
 - 🛠️ **Skills and Interests**: Through assessments and guided exercises, I identified my strengths and aligned them with suitable roles in the ICT field.
 - 🧬 **Personality Assessment**: I gained deeper insight into how my personality traits influence teamwork, problem-solving, and workplace preferences.
-- 📄 **CV Creation**: I developed and refined a professional CV that accurately represents my academic background, technical skills, and project experience.
+- 📄 **CV Creation**: I developed and refined a professional CV that accurately represents my academic background, technical skills.
 - ✅ **Final Submission**: I finalized my CV to meet industry standards and ensure I am job-ready for internships and future employment.

 ### Learning & Experience:

-Through this process, I’ve improved not only my self-awareness but also critical workplace competencies such as career planning, reflective thinking, and personal branding.
-This portfolio is a reflection of the knowledge, effort, and growth I’ve achieved in preparation for transitioning into the ICT industry.
+Through this process, I have improved not only my self-awareness but also critical workplace competencies such as career planning, reflective thinking, and personal branding.
+This portfolio is a reflection of the knowledge, effort, and growth I have achieved in preparation for transitioning into the ICT industry.

 ---